maboloshi/LineEndings/readme.md

 Allows to:

 * Display an alert when the line_ending is not some you expect.
-* Convert indentation to spaces or tabs for all views on current window
+* Convert indentation to spaces or tabs for all views on current window by clicking in the status bar
-* Convert line endings for all views on current window
+* Convert line endings for all views on current window by clicking in the status bar

 # Todo